My day job

 My educational path

 I haven’t always worked in Information Technology.
 Once upon a time, I had the idea that I wanted to work in academia as a historian.
 I learned a lot on that journey both from my successes and failures and feel it gave me a great foundation in academic pursuits and taught me how to learn and systematically inquire.
 For a variety of reasons, I didn’t finish my graduate degree in History and spent some time (too much honestly) regretting it.
 Thankfully, I worked in IT during my years in college, and was able to get a job again as a one-person IT admin.
 This gave me some time to re-evaluate my career options and I developed an interest and passion for networking.
 So, I bought some CCNA books, built a home lab, and began pursuing professional certifications to play catch up.
-After moving on to an MSP for a brief stint, I eventually found myself working in another higher education environment at Fresno Pacific University, where I currently work today.
+I generally try to obtain one to two certifications every year.